obi-reddy/HTML/README.md

 In summary, HTML is a fundamental technology for creating web pages and applications.
 It provides structure, formatting, and interactive features, ensuring compatibility across different platforms, optimizing for search engines, and enabling a wide range of user interactions.

-#To run HTML files, you typically need a web browser.
-Here's a step-by-step guide on how to run HTML files:
+<h1>To run HTML files, you typically need a web browser.
+Here's a step-by-step guide on how to run HTML files:</h1>

 1. Create an HTML file: Use a text editor (e.g., Notepad, Sublime Text, Visual Studio Code) to create a new file.
 Save it with a ".html" extension.
 For example, you can save it as "index.html".